OpenCNLink/freevpn/SECURITY.md

 # Security Policy

+## Reporting a Vulnerability

+Please report security breaches to oculu@awaish.link.

-##Vulnerability resolution process:
+## Vulnerability resolution process:

-1. Vulnerability identification and classification: Conduct comprehensive vulnerability scanning and assessment on the system, determine the vulnerabilities at level P0, and classify them according to their severity and impact scope.
+1. Vulnerability identification and classification: Conduct comprehensive vulnerability scanning and assessment on the system, determine the level of vulnerabilities, and classify them according to their severity and scope of impact.

 2. Emergency response.